 The role of diet in the management of eczema

 There has been a great deal of research and discussion over the years in regards to the role of diet.
 There are many foods which are believed to result in intolerances and allergies.
 Eczema patients are also more likely to have severe reactions to bee stings, some drugs like penicillin and some foods.
 Dietary changes can be of assistance in babies and young children.
 When considering altering the diet of a baby or child it is important to seek advice from a Dietician, or a nutritional therapist, in order to ensure that the child continues to receive adequate nutrients.
 It is also important to wean babies and children off foods etc. very slowly and that you continue to observe for skin reactions.

 However, there are also commonly encountered food triggers that act as pro-inflammatory mediators and vaso-active food chemicals that continue to drive the inflammatory response with respect to histamine release in many cases of eczema.

-Eczema and Dermatitis can be successfully cleared up and controlled into remission through the application of creams and ointments, avoidance of dietary triggers and the use of individually prescribed nutritional and herbal medicines.
+Eczema and Dermatitis can be successfully managed and controlled through the application of creams and ointments and the avoidance of dietary, lifestyle and environmental triggers.

 Please note: If you are suffering from severe, extensive eczema or dermatitis and experiencing an acute flare of this condition, seek medical assistance through your GP or Dermatologist before making an appointment at this clinic.
 We do not treat infantile or childhood eczema (children under 15 years) at this clinic.
 Our results with eczema treatment are better when commenced during a stable or more chronic phase of the condition.